Tomortec/SimpleCardView-SwiftUI/README.md

 init(
     size: CGSize,
     title: String,
-    titleViewProportion: CGFloat = 1 / 4, // the proportion (of height) of the title view
+    titleViewProportion: CGFloat = 1 / 4, // the proportion (of height) of the TitleView
     spacing: CGFloat = 0.0,
-    detailViewType: CardDetailsViewType = .sheet, // how the detail view will display
+    detailViewType: CardDetailsViewType = .sheet, // how the DetailView will display
+    detailViewBinding: Binding<Bool>? = nil, // add a binding to control the visibility of the DetailView
     cover: () -> Cover,
     detail: () -> Detail,
     onTap action: (() -> ())? = nil